 Secure your grub!
 Keep your campsite clear of bear attractants for the safety of campers and wildlife alike.
 Food, toiletries etc must be stored in your car or hard-topped trailer.

 Pack it in, pack it out - Help us minimize our environmental footprint, and preserve our boreal forest home.
 If you brought it with you, take it when you go!
 This includes gum wrappers, rope, bottle caps, and cigarette butts.

 24 hour first aid - Assistance is available from the first aid tent near the info booth.
 See the map for directions

-Please drink responsibly - Ness Creek is a public venue; therefore, liquor may only be consumed in your campsite or the beer gardens.
+Please drink responsibly - Ness Creek is a public venue; therefore, liquor may only be consumed in your campsite or the licensed downtown area.
 Random bag searches may be conducted.
 The RCMP is on hand and will issue fines starting at $500.

 Mind your butts!
 Cigarette butts are a fire hazard; please dispose of properly in an airtight container (such as a film canister).
 Ask our campground hosts for a butt-pack if you didn’t come prepared.
 Please be mindful of no smoking signage in certain areas.